vidstack/player/docs/architecture/README.md

 ### Testing

 - Unit tests using [Web Test Runner][web-test-runner] and their [helper package][open-wc-test-helper].
-- Manually interacting with and testing components in the browser using [Storybook][storybook].
 - Integration tests using [Cypress][cypress] on installing the package, importing components and using them in different environments (eg: web/ssr/react/next).
 - Benchmark testing using [Tachometer][tachometer] to measure any important timings such as